Common directives

 dont_render

-is used to disable shader variants.
+dont_render is used to disable shader variants.

-Most common use-case is to disable redundant variants of a shader, which is using some shared interval
+Most common use-case is to disable redundant variants of a shader, which is using some shared interval.

-will be assigned to the shader variant that has dont_render
+A special value of NULL will be assigned to the shader variant that has dont_render and it will not be compiled.

-dynamic variant is selected during runtime, no rendering or dispatching (in case of compute shaders) happens.
+When NULL dynamic variant is selected during runtime, no rendering or dispatching (in case of compute shaders) happens.

-static shader variant, it will just return NULL
+If a ShaderElement is being created from a NULL static shader variant, it will just return NULL.

 include "render_pass_modes.dshl"